rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

 contributors with an infinite amount of time available yet!

 Let's check in on some of the initiatives in each of the goals in the roadmap.
-Take a look at each goal's tracking issue for even more initiatives than we're mentioning here.
+The linked tracking issues give even more detail than the summaries here.

 ### [Rust should have a lower learning curve](https://github.com/rust-lang/rust-roadmap/issues/3)